Anantharaj/hotel-booking/README.md

 npm test or yarn test
 Runs the test watcher in an interactive mode.
 By default, runs tests related to files changed since the last commit.

+## Implimentaion

+- User can select the date range to search hotels
+- Display all hotels whose availability dates lies between the search dates.
+- Display the total number of nights based on selected date range.
+(For example if user search from Aug 12, 2020 to Aug 17, 2020 than Total Number of Nights will be 5.)
+- Display hotel price based on number of nights.
+(Price x Number of Nights)

+### Features

+- User is able to sort based on hotel name and price
+- User is able to filter based on hotel name and price

+### Web Accessibility

+- Application also supports keyboard only users
+- Application responds by using Tab(Forward moves), Shift + Tab(Backward moves), Enter(Selection), Left and Right (left and right moves) keys